Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Sensitivity of v1 and v2 of deuterons on the production mechanism: MST versus coalescence

-In this section we investigate the sensitivity of the flow observables $v_1$ and $v_2$ to the deuteron production mechanisms.
-For that goal we compare the PHQMD results for the "default" scenario, where deuterons are produced by the kinetic + MST mechanisms, to the coalescence mechanism.
-We stress that the PHQMD is a unique laboratory for such a comparison since all scenarios are integrated in the same code and applied to the same events.
+In this section we investigate the sensitivity of the flow observables $v_1$ and $v_2$ on the deuteron production mechanisms.
+For that we compare the PHQMD results for the "default" scenario, where deuterons are produced by the kinetic + MST mechanisms, with that produced by the coalescence mechanism.
+The coalescence mechanism is applied for a new set of events generated without kinetic deuterons such the all nucleons in the system are subject to the coalescence procedure as in other models.
+We have checked that $v_1, v_2$ of deuterons from coalescence applied to the events with and without kinetic deuterons are very similar.

+We stress that the PHQMD is a unique laboratory for such a comparison since all scenarios are integrated in the same code.

-In the upper plot of Fig. \ref{fig:coalescence_v1ypt} we present the comparison of $v_1(y)$ of deuterons produced by the "default" scenario in PHQMD - kinetic + MST mechanisms (solid lines, as shown in Figs. \ref{fig:hadesv1y} and \ref{pdtv1pt}, respectively) to the coalescence mechanisms (dashed lines in dark colors) for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for $1.0 < p_T < 1.5$ GeV/c.
-The lower plot of Fig. \ref{fig:coalescence_v1ypt} shows a similar comparison for $v_1(p_T)$ for the rapidity interval $-0.25 < y < -0.15$.
+In the upper plot of Fig. \ref{fig:coalescence_v1ypt} we present the comparison of $v_1(y)$ of deuterons produced by the "default" scenario (PHQMD - kinetic + MST mechanism), (shown in Figs. \ref{fig:hadesv1y} and \ref{pdtv1pt}, respectively) to the $v_2$ obtained if one applies the coalescence mechanism (dashed lines in dark colors) for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for $1.0 < p_T < 1.5$ GeV/c.
+The lower plot of Fig. \ref{fig:coalescence_v1ypt} shows the same comparison for $v_1(p_T)$ for the rapidity interval $-0.25 < y < -0.15$.
 Both deuteron production scenarios are confronted with the HADES data \cite{HADES:2020lob}.
-One can see that the $v_1$ of kinetic + MST deuterons is slightly larger than those from coalescence for all EoS, which is in line with our findings in Ref. \cite{Kireyeu:2024woo} that the nucleons, identified as being a part of deuterons by coalescence and by MST, are only partially identical.
+One can see that for all EoS the $v_1$ of kinetic + MST deuterons is slightly larger than that of coalescence, what is in line with our findings in Ref. \cite{Kireyeu:2024woo} that only a small part of the nucleons, identified as being a part of deuterons by coalescence or by MST, are identical.

 Figure \ref{fig:coalescence_v1y0ut0} shows - similar to Fig. \ref{fig:coalescence_v1ypt} - a comparison of $v_1(y_0)$ and $v_1(u_{t0})$, but with respect to the FOPI data \cite{FOPI:2011aa}.
 The results for the kinetic + MST mechanisms are the same as in Figs. \ref{Fig:FOPI15y0} and \ref{Fig:FOP15u0}, respectively.